dabeaz-course/practical-python/Notes/01_Introduction/04_Strings.md

 >>>
 ```

 Oops!
-That's not what we wanted.
+That's not what you wanted.
 Fix it so that the `symbols` variable holds the value `'HPQ,AAPL,IBM,MSFT,YHOO,SCO,GOOG'`.

 In these examples, it might look like the original string is being
 modified, in an apparent violation of strings being read only.
 Not